Meet Lex Amore

 Denver

-I am dedicated to helping others navigate these turbulent waters, using intergenerational, ancestral, cultural, academic, and instinctual wisdom and knowledge as guides.
-The foundation is love and support, and that has long inspired the name Amore: together we can heal with love.
+I’m here to help others navigate these turbulent waters using a blend of ancestral, intergenerational, cultural, academic, and intuitive wisdom.
+At the heart of it all is love and support—values that inspired the name Amore.
+Because I believe, truly, that together we can heal with love.

 My “Why”